stuartkeith/webaudiosequencer/README.md

 Building/Compiling/Deployment
 -----------------------------

-The spritesheets and CSS must first be generated:

-1. `fab glue` will generate the spritesheets, and Sass files for those spritesheets.

-2. `fab scss` will generate the CSS from the Sass files.
+Run `make` to generate the spritesheets and Sass files.

-`fab build` will generate the spritesheets, CSS, and optimised JavaScript into the `_build` directory.
+`make optimize` will compile an optimized version (one JavaScript file) into the `optimized` directory.

-See `fabfile.py` for additional commands.

 Credits